-The operation is performed under a general anaesthetic and usually takes two to four hours.
+The operation is performed under a general anaesthetic and usually takes one to three hours.
 You may also have injections of local anaesthetic to help with the pain after the operation.
 You may be given antibiotics during the operation to reduce the risk of infection.

 Your surgeon will use laparoscopic (keyhole) surgery as this is associated with less pain, less scarring and a faster return to normal activities.
-Your surgeon will make a small cut on your abdomen so they can insert an instrument in your abdominal cavity to inflate it with gas (carbon dioxide).
+Your surgeon will make a small cut on or near your umbilicus (belly button) so they can insert an instrument in your abdominal cavity to inflate it with gas (carbon dioxide).
 They will make several small cuts on your abdomen so they can insert tubes (ports) into your abdomen.
 Your surgeon will insert surgical instruments through the ports along with a telescope so they can see inside your abdomen and perform the operation (see figure 2).

+Figure 2

-Figure 2 The technique for laparoscopic surgery
+The technique for laparoscopic surgery